Dongxiang people: Culture

 An early ethnography of Dongxiang was documented in 1940 by the American Asiatic Association.
 The author interviewed Ma Chuanyuan, a Muslim Mongol who was the magistrate of five districts, on the origins of his people.
-The account described them as a community of one hundred thousand, Mongol by race, Islam by religion and Chinese by culture.
+The account described them as a community of one hundred thousand, Mongol by race, Muslim by religion and Chinese by culture.

 Common Dongxiang cuisine includes the use of a potato mash that is used for noodles, snacks, alcoholic drinks and more.

 Traditional Dongxiang dress for men includes buttoned robes and a broad waistband.
 These waistbands are sometimes used to hang knives, snuff bottles, or small bags on them.
 A vest over a white shirt, trousers and a beret like cap makes up the rest of the traditional outfit.
 Seasonal clothing like sheepskin coats are also worn during the winter.
 Dongxiang women wear embroidered outfits which include wide sleeved shirts and trousers.
 Older women wear kerchiefs and younger women tend to wear bright decorated cotton caps and silk veils.
 On special occasions, women wear embroidered shoes with a medium heel.